syscall-sdk/core/README.md

 ## 0x03: architecture & data flow

-the architecture is designed to be trustless the execution of off-chain actions (email, sms, api calls) is strictly conditioned by the cryptographic verification of the on-chain payment
+the architecture is designed to be trustless<br>
+the execution of off-chain actions (email, sms, api calls) is strictly conditioned by the cryptographic verification of the on-chain payment<br>

 ```text
                                                 +-----------------------+                                                                 +-----------------------+